-The following issue is fixed: An instance can be created when no VPCs are available, but the instance cannot be used.
+The following issue is fixed: An instance can be created if no VPCs are available, but the instance cannot be used.

-TSDB V1.0.0 is officially launched.
-This version can be used for public preview.
+TSDB V1.0.0 is officially released in public preview.
 TSDB V1.0.0 provides the following features:

 Time series data that complies with the OpenTSDB protocol can be read and written.

 Data can be highly compressed before the data is stored.
-The storage space of a single data point is less than 2 bytes.
+The storage that is required for a single data point is less than 2 bytes.

 Data validity: Data validity periods can be customized.
 Data automatically becomes invalid after the customized data validity period ends.
-The expired data can be automatically deleted.
+The expired data is automatically deleted.

 Data deletion: Useless data or dirty data can be automatically deleted to release the storage space.